NY Rep.-elect Santos investigated for lying about his past

 “I am Catholic,” he told the Post.
 “Because I learned my maternal family had a Jewish background I said I was ‘Jew-ish.’”

-"He deceived us and misrepresented his heritage.
-In public comments and to us personally he previously claimed to be Jewish," the Republican Jewish Coalition said Tuesday.
-"He will not be welcome at any future RJC event."
+“He deceived us and misrepresented his heritage.
+In public comments and to us personally he previously claimed to be Jewish,” the coalition said.
+“He will not be welcome at any future RJC event.”

 On Fox News Tuesday night, Santos came under withering questioning by former Hawaii Rep. Tulsi Gabbard, who was sitting in for Tucker Carlson.